 Hartford, CT 06114

-NO APPEAL WILL BE ACCEPTED AFTER THE FIVE DAYS HAVE PASSED.
+NO APPEAL WILL BE ACCEPTED AFTER THE NO APPEAL WILL BE ACCEPTED AFTER THE TEN DAYS HAVE PASSED.
 THERE WILL BE NO ADJUSTMENTS TO STUDENT BILLS AT THE END OF EACH SEMESTER.

 If you have any remaining questions, call Jorge Lugo, Campus Safety Office Assistant, at 860-297-2091, or email Jorge.Lugo@trincoll.edu.